Skip to content

 • Management Effectiveness: The efforts to understand and minimize the fishery’s impact on marine life.

-We have been a member of the Leadership Circle since 2019.
-Leadership Circle is run by a non-profit organization called Farm Forward that promotes making ethical food choices, supporting the humane treatment of animals.
-As members of Leadership Circle, we are devoted to buying animal products from ethical sources that align with Leadership Circle’s sourcing requirements.
+We have been a member of the Farm Forward Leadership Circle since 2019.
+Farm Forward is a non-profit organization that promotes making ethical food choices and supporting the humane treatment of animals.
+As members of Leadership Circle, we are devoted to buying animal products from ethical sources that align with the Leadership Circle’s sourcing requirements.
 We also look for ways to support and endorse farms and ranches that raise their animals to the highest level of welfare.

-Wellbeing of Workers and Community Through the Food Chain
+Wellbeing of Workers & Community Through the Food Chain

 All coffee served in our dining facilities is Eco-certified coffee.
 Large scale coffee production has a colossal impact on the environment in which it is produced and oftentimes farmers do not earn sufficient wages from their coffee production.
 Eco-certified coffee is produced in the most responsible manner and has obtained various certifications to ensure coffee growers receive fair compensation and their environments are protected.
 Eco-certified coffee is certified in Fair Trade, Rainforest Alliance, Shade Grow, Bird Friendly, Utz Kapeh, C.A.F.E and it is organic.

-We have partnered with Thompson Hospitality, the largest minority owned food and facilities management facilities.
+We have partnered with Thompson Hospitality: a large family-run restaurant, food service, and facilities management company.
 Their mission is to provide a positive experience to all guests, clients and team members.
 They focus on bringing authentic cuisines from around the world to educate our students on cultural food.

 Allergen Warning